opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-cluster-state.md

 The cluster state metadata is managed by the elected cluster manager node and is essential for the cluster to properly function.
 When the cluster loses the majority of the cluster manager nodes permanently, then the cluster may experience data loss because the latest cluster state metadata might not be present in the surviving cluster manager nodes.
 Persisting the state of all the cluster manager nodes in the cluster to remote-backed storage provides better durability.

 When the remote cluster state feature is enabled, the cluster metadata will be published to a remote repository configured in the cluster.
-As of OpenSearch 2.10, only index metadata will persist to remote-backed storage.
-Any time new cluster manager nodes are launched after disaster recovery, the nodes will automatically bootstrap using the latest index metadata stored in the remote repository.
-Consequently, the index data will also be restored when the remote store is enabled.
+Any time new cluster manager nodes are launched after disaster recovery, the nodes will automatically bootstrap using the latest metadata stored in the remote repository.
+After the metadata is restored automatically, if the data nodes are unchanged the index data will be automatically recovered but if the data nodes have been replaced then the user can restore index data by invoking `_remotestore/_restore` API as specified in [remote store documentation]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/).

 ## Configuring the remote cluster state